 I’m sure that I developed my love for debate from the freewheeling discussions/arguments I’d have with my grandfather from an early age.
 He was definitely a man of his age and was prone to say ridiculous things, like his belief that the Irish immigrants had a rougher road in the U.S. than any other group.
 We did share a reflexive disdain for the Republican Party.
 He never voted for a Republican in his life, and neither have I. Despite that, we had more than ample ground to disagree and test each other’s views.
 But the thing that I loved about him most was that, even at a very young age, he was open to learning from the things I said.
 He took me seriously and that was a wonderful thing for a young boy who didn’t entirely feel at home with my nuclear family.

-Where did this digression come from?
-I have no idea.
-But I am feeling grateful to my grandfather today for valuing my inquisitiveness, enjoying the discourse and sneaking me ice cream shortly before dinner, to the regular rage of my grandmother.
+I’m forever grateful to my grandfather today for valuing my inquisitiveness, enjoying the discourse and sneaking me ice cream shortly before dinner, to the regular rage of my grandmother.

 Leave a Reply